eibiflo/cf_cookiemanager/Documentation/Configuration/AutoConfiguration/Index.rst

 Use it as a starting point for your analysis.

 How to use:
-    This is done by using the :ref:`CF-Cookie-API <coding-freaks.com>` service.
+    This is done by using the `CF-Cookie-API <https://coding-freaks.com/>`__ service.
 You can find the configuration in the :guilabel:`Cookie Settings` module in the backend.

 Start Scan